 I'm Carol G., the breeder behind Tendercross located in Vernonia, OR.
 Our dogs are bred with sharp endurance, protective instinct, loving nature, and the need to please their humans.
-They thrive from home to farm and will make sure to make your life much easier and fulfilled.
-They love all activities, working the farm, snuggling, and are great with all pets and humans.
+They thrive from home to farm and will ensure your life's much easier and more fulfilled.
+They love activities, working the farm, keeping you safe, and are great with pets and people.

 Why did you start breeding?